-For instance, with email surveys, you could ask your customers directly what new services or offerings they would be most excited about.
-This helps you prioritize opportunities to grow your business, and shows your customers that you care about their feedback.
+- For instance, with email surveys, you could ask your loyal customer base directly what new services or offerings they would be most excited about.
+This helps you prioritise opportunities to grow your business, help create customer loyalty ideas, and shows your customers that you care about their feedback.

-Examples of secondary research, which can also help you analyze your competitors, include:
+Examples of secondary research, which can also help you analyse your competitors, include:

 - Specific keyword searches on Google for terms and competitors relevant to your market

-By searching Google for keywords that you know your customers are already using to find businesses like yours on the web, you can see who your competitors are, understand how they are messaging to their customers, and gain ideas on how to refine this for your purposes.
+By searching Google for keywords that you know your customers are already using to find businesses like yours on the web, you can analyse competitors, understand how they are messaging to their customer base, and gain ideas on how to refine this for your purposes.

 Using your point-of-sale as a research tool

-Your point-of-sale is a powerful research tool because it automatically tracks sales across every location (as well as online) and it ties those sales to customers so you can better understand their purchase behavior, it is a great source of data to easily identify opportunities for growth.
+Your point-of-sale software is a powerful research tool because it automatically tracks sales across every location (as well as online) and it ties those sales to customers so you can better understand their purchase behaviour, it is a great source of data to easily identify opportunities for growth within your customer base.